Mirror averaging with sparsity priors: Application to density estimation

 then the MA aggregate $\hat f_n$ based on the sparsity prior (\ref{prior}) satisfies

 where the $\inf$ is taken over all the vectors $\llambdastar$ such that $\|\llambdastar\|_1\le R-2M\tau$. \end{proposition}

-The proof of this proposition is given in the appendix.
-It consists in checking that Assumptions Q2 and L are satisfied and then applying Theorem \ref{ThmSparsity}.
+The proof of this proposition is given in the \hyperref[appendix]{Appendix}.
+It consists in checking that Assumptions \ref{assq2} and \ref{assl} are satisfied and then applying Theorem \ref{ThmSparsity}.
 Condition (\ref{betaa}) can be significantly simplified in many concrete situations.
-For example, if we assume that $R=1$ or $R=2$, then one can choose $\beta=12 L$ and $\beta=23L$ respectively, provided that $L\ge 2$.
+For example, if we assume that $R=1$ or $R=2$, then one can choose $\beta=12 L$ and $\beta=23L$ respectively, provided that $L\ge2$.